Once the Covid-19 crisis dissipates, Nashville Track Club will provide organized group training sessions on Tuesdays, Thursdays, and Saturdays.

 Personalized coaching will also be available.

-In the meantime, we must practice social distancing.
+In the meantime, we must be smart, avoid gathering in large groups without any testing protocols in place, andpractice some social distancing.
 It’s something at which we, as distance runners, already excel, after all.
 Let’ stay connected as much as we can and keep each other motivated, using Strava.

 Dave Milner is the founder of Nashville Track Club and brings to the organization 20 years of coaching experience, at the high school, NCAA, and post-collegiate/pro levels.